 This fall, I took on the challenge of updating our linen closet not only to be efficient but also beautiful.
 Which for me meant plenty of pretty baskets to hold all the bottles and pills and bandages that come with a family of five.

-One day, when updating our flat-panel door with framing, I noticed that the plastic ‘glass’ inserts would be going to waste.
+One day, when updating our flat-panel door with framing, I noticed that the plastic 'glass' inserts would be going to waste.
 Then I realized that they would be the perfect way to line our woven hyacinth baskets in case some of our medicines spilled.
-Add in a couple foam core dividers (left over from another fun project), and you’ve got storage that’s both functional and pretty.
+Add in a couple of foam core dividers, and you've got storage that's both functional and pretty.
 I only wish this kind of stash-busting slash organizing happened more regularly!